cmmid/cmmid.github.io/topics/covid19/_posts/2020-08-05-backwardtracing.md

 ---

 #add the title of your project
-title: "Implication of backward contact tracing in the presence of overdispersed transmission in COVID-19 outbreak"
+title: "Implication of backward contact tracing in the presence of overdispersed transmission in COVID-19 outbreaks"

 description: "We explored the potential of combining backward contact tracing with more conventional forward contact tracing for control of COVID-19."